Harnessing Reasoning Trajectories for Hallucination Detection via Answer-agreement Representation Shaping: Experiments

 We evaluate our method using two LRM families: Qwen3-8B/14B~\cite{yang2025qwen3technicalreport} and DeepSeek-R1-Distill-Llama-8B/DeepSeek-R1-Distill-Qwen-14B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, which are widely adopted reasoning models with accessible internal representations suitable for intervention and shaping.
 All models are evaluated in a zero-shot setting using pretrained weights.
 More dataset and inference details are provided in Appendix~\ref{sec:prompt-app}.

-\textbf{Baselines.} We first compare the vanilla LRM embeddings vs. our trace-conditioned answer representations on four embedding-based detection methods, including supervised probing~\cite{azaria2023internal}, Contrast-Consistent Search (CCS)~\cite{burns2022discovering}, EigenScore~\cite{chen2024inside}, and HaloScope~\cite{du2024haloscope}.
+\paragraph{Baselines.} We first compare the vanilla LRM embeddings vs. our trace-conditioned answer representations on four embedding-based detection methods, including supervised probing~\cite{azaria2023internal}, Contrast-Consistent Search (CCS)~\cite{burns2022discovering}, EigenScore~\cite{chen2024inside}, and HaloScope~\cite{du2024haloscope}.
 Then, we further compare \model with a comprehensive collection of baselines, including \emph{uncertainty-based} methods (Perplexity~\cite{ren2022out}, Semantic Entropy~\cite{kuhn2023semantic}), \emph{consistency-based} methods (Lexical Similarity~\cite{lin2023generating}, SelfCKGPT~\cite{manakul2023selfcheckgpt}), \emph{verbalized} methods (Verbalized Certainty~\cite{lin2022teaching}), and \textit{embedding-steering} method (Truthfulness Separator Vector (TSV)~\cite{park2025steer}).
 In addition, we include \emph{methods specifically designed for LRMs} (Reasoning and Answer Consistency Evaluation (RACE)~\cite{wang2025joint}, Reasoning Hallucination Detection (RHD)~\cite{sun2025detection} and graph-based detector (G-Detector)~\cite{anonymous2025unraveling}).
 To ensure a fair comparison, we assess all baselines on identical test data, employing the default experimental configurations as outlined in their respective papers.
 We discuss the details for baselines in Appendix~\ref{sec:details-app}.

-\textbf{Evaluation.} We evaluate performance with the area under the receiver operating characteristic curve (AUROC), which measures detection performance of a binary classifier under varying thresholds.
+\paragraph{Evaluation.} We evaluate performance with the area under the receiver operating characteristic curve (AUROC), which measures detection performance of a binary classifier under varying thresholds.
 Correctness labels are obtained using a strong external judge model Qwen3-32B following~\citet{yao2025reasoning}.
 Answer agreement $\mathrm{Agr}(\cdot,\cdot)$ is judged by the same LRM that generates the trace and answer.
 Additionally, we show the results remain robust under different agreement measures in Appendix~\ref{sec:label-judge-app}.
+Additional results under metrics beyond AUROC are provided in Appendix~\ref{app:extra-metrics}.